 So I looked around the internet and consulted plenty of forums.I wanted an SDR radio that I could use with a raspberry pi3 or similar single board computer attached to my home network acting as a radio server.. and log in to this server from a laptop or windows tablet in another part of my house to monitor the audio.

 There are some very good radios out in the marketplace at the moment for the hobby listener, some with huge followings and excellent reviews.

 Airspy,SDRPlay,Funcube etc can all be attached directly to a computer and they work fine for their users..But

 One SDR radio stood out from the rest or my needs, the Airspy R2, a device created by Youssef Touil from France who is also the creator of SDR# (SDR Sharp), perhaps the most popular radio monitoring program in use today. .

-What set this apart from the rest was the program used to stream the audio over a network.
+For my requirements What set this device apart from the rest was the program used to stream the audio over a network.

 The program called spyserver is available for linux / raspberry pi and it is quite easy to install.